 Phase 3 – Fundamental Strength and Stability

-As range of motion improves and becomes much more comfortable, the next step is to begin restoring ankle strength and stability.
+As range of motion improves and becomes much more comfortable, the next step is to begin restoring ankle strength and stability, which will address the primary problem of lateral ankle instability, and is often done by incorporating more ankle proprioception exercises.

 Other techniques to improve ankle stability and proprioception is performing single leg balance with your eyes closed.
-By removing visual input from the system, your body will now rely more heavily on feedback it’s receiving through the ankle joints and muscles.
+By removing visual input from the system, your body will now rely more heavily on feedback it is receiving through the ankle joints and muscles without aggravating the lateral ligament injury.

 Phase 4 – Basic Dynamic Strength, Stability, and Proprioception